allantsouza/ms-jaric-2020-fish-reaction-to-seiche/README.md

 ## How to start

-1. Copy file `.Renviron_template` into `.Renviron` file and update your database credentials there.
-The file is git ignored so the credentials should not be accidentaly pushed to public repo.
+1. Copy file `.Renviron_template` to a new file called `.Renviron` and update your database credentials there.
+The file is git ignored so the credentials should not be accidentaly pushed to the upstream repository.
+Finally, restart your R session - changes to .Renviron take effect when the new session is initialized.
 1. Open `.Rproj` in Rstudio
 1. Install package `renv`